 Staying motivated with your workout

-Change up your workout routine, add a variety of moves to your workout.
-Ensure you include activities you genuinely enjoy and look forward to doing, and can even make you forget you’re working out.
+Changing up your workout routine adds a variety of moves to your workout.
+Ensure you include activities you genuinely enjoy and look forward to doing, and it can even make you forget you’re working out.
 Seek support from other people who are consistent with their workout.

 - Have fun.